 The components, from top to bottom, are:

 - The global connect tool connects the other components.
 You can name the connection and change the appearance of the connector.

 - Use the start event, StartEvent, to define the events and conditions that trigger the automation.

-- Use the create intermediate/boundary event, Create Intermediate/Boundary Event, to define intermediate start, stop, or timer events.
+- Use the Create Intermediate/Boundary Event to define intermediate start, stop, or timer events.
+Create Intermediate/Boundary Event classified as:

 - Use the end event, EndEvent, to indicate automation process completion.